Double Equivariance for Inductive Link Prediction for Both New Nodes and New Relation Types: Experiments

 Since NBFNet is designed to only perform inductive link prediction with solely new nodes and utilizes trained relation embeddings, we use randomly initialized embeddings for the unseen relation types at test time to enable it for performing \ourtask.

 To run InGram~\citep{ingram} on \ourdata and \ourotherdata, we conduct hyperparameter search over the configurations of ranking loss margin $\gamma \in \{ 1.0, 2.0 \}$, learning rate $\alpha \in \{ 0.0005, 0.001 \}$, number of entity layers $L \in \{ 2, 3, 4 \}$, and number of entity layers $\hat{L} \in \{ 2, 3, 4 \}$.
-For other hyperparameters, we use the suggested values from~\citet{ingram} and their codebase, such as the number of bins $B = 10$ and the number of attention heads $K = 8$.
+For other hyperparameters, we use the suggested values from InGram~\citep{ingram} and their codebase, such as the number of bins $B = 10$ and the number of attention heads $K = 8$.
 We then use the overall best-performing hyperparameters on \ourdata and the best-performing hyperparameters on \ourotherdata to run InGram on all tasks in \ourdata and all tasks in \ourotherdata respectively.
-For running on the (modified) NL-$k$, WK-$k$, and FB-$k$ datasets from~\citet{ingram}, we use the provided hyperparameters for each task from the authors.

 To run \OurOtherModel, we use the same trained checkpoints of InGram.
 The difference is at inference time, where instead of a single forward pass with one sample of randomly initialized entity and relation embeddings for InGram, we draw 10 samples of initial entity and relation embeddings and run 10 forward passes.
 This yields 10 Monte Carlo samples of the triplet scores, which we then use to compute the \OurOtherModel triplet scores according to~\Cref{eq:de-ingram}.